grantcodes/micropub/README.md

 Generally if there is a `status` code that means the micropub endpoint returned an http error.
 And if there is `error` then there was an error sending the request at your end.
 This might not be 100% accurate as there are a lot of potential errors.

+## Thanks

+- [sknebel](https://github.com/sknebel) - For helping with the rel scraping function
+- [Zegnat](https://github.com/Zegnat) - For helping with the rel scraping function